 Finding the best golf shoes for your pronation - under, neutral and overpronation

-Do parts of your feet hurt or ache during a round of golf—or does discomfort travel up to your knees or hips by the ninth hole?
+Do parts of your feet hurt or ache during a round of golf.
+Or do you feel fatigue?
+Or discomfort in your knees or hips by the ninth hole?

-Pronation refers to the way your foot rolls when you walk or run.
-If your foot rolls too far inward (overpronation) or outward (underpronation/supination), it can throw off your alignment—and your game.
+Your gait and the way your foot rolls - too far inward (overpronation) or outward (underpronation or supination) - can throw off your alignment and your game.

 Why golfers should pay attention to their pronation